Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/forms.md

 {% capture callout %}
 #### Cross-browser compatibility

-While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
+While Boosted will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
 Use custom JavaScript to disable the fieldset in these browsers.
 {% endcapture %}
 {% include callout.html content=callout type="danger" %}